SuzieP/Pirical/README.md

 ###### OBSERVATIONS

-* Way more female candidates go through the graduate program's recruitment process: approximately 64 males go through recruitment for every 100 females.
+Way more female candidates go through the graduate program's recruitment process than male ones: How many?
+Approximately 64 males go through recruitment for every 100 females.

 ### Is there gender bias in the recruitment process?
 Who does it favor?
 Where does it start?

 **Gender Ratios at the Offer Stage**

-Actual: Female (109) to Male (90) to Prefer Not To Say (5)
+- Actual: Female (109) to Male (90) to Prefer Not To Say (5)
-Ideal:  Female (120) to Male (78) to Prefer Not To Say (6)
+- Ideal:  Female (120) to Male (78) to Prefer Not To Say (6)

 <iframe width="800" height="600" frameborder="0" scrolling="no" src="//plotly.com/~spap/32.embed"></iframe>
 <iframe width="800" height="600" frameborder="0" scrolling="no" src="//plotly.com/~spap/40.embed"></iframe>